The Benefits of Aloe Vera and Aloe Vera Juice

 - Reduces Risk Of Strokes & Heart Attacks By Reducing High Blood Pressure

-Because of consumption of processed foods, fried foods, animal fats, dairy fats. oils blood cells of persons who are on this type of diet clump together.
-This can be seen with a technique called dark field microscopy wherein live human blood vessels can be seen.
+Because of the consumption of processed foods, fried foods, animal fats, dairy fats. oils blood cells of persons who are on this type of diet clump together.
+This can be seen with a technique called dark-field microscopy wherein live human blood vessels can be seen.
 It also shows the shape of the blood cells and whether they are clumping together.
 Clumping of blood cells makes the blood viscous and hampers its free flow.

 These clumped blood cells hamper the free movement of blood and consequently oxygen and other nutrients from reaching tissues and brain cells.

 Aloe vera not only makes the blood thinner to ensure freer flow but the unique polymers in it increase the capacity of the blood to carry more oxygen to various tissues.
-By thinning the blood it reduces blood pressure and consequently the risk of stroke and heart attack reduces
+By thinning the blood it reduces blood pressure and consequently, the risk of stroke and heart attack reduces

-This property of increasing the oxygen bearing capacity of blood is very beneficial in cases of blood loss in accidents etc. Regular consumption of Aloe vera makes the blood remaining in the body to work better all because of the special and unique polymers found in aloe have the property to increase the oxygen carrying capacity of the blood.
+This property of increasing the oxygen-bearing capacity of blood is very beneficial in cases of blood loss in accidents etc. Regular consumption of Aloe vera makes the blood remaining in the body to work better all because of the special and unique polymers found in aloe have the property to increase the oxygen-carrying capacity of the blood.

 - Cures Dental & Gum Diseases

 Swish some gel around in the mouth or apply on the toothbrush and brush the teeth and gums.
-Additionally take some Vitamin D along with aloe vera internally as it has been found that most sufferers of gum disease are deficient in Vitamin D.
+Additionally, take some Vitamin D along with aloe vera internally as it has been found that most sufferers of gum disease are deficient in Vitamin D.

 - Potentiates The Activity Of Antioxidants

-Aloe vera strengthens the antioxidant activity of Vitamins C, E and others like the phytochemicals since it increases the capacity of blood to carry them to all tissues of the body as the quality of the blood is improved by making it both oxygen rich and thinner for easier flow.
+Aloe vera strengthens the antioxidant activity of Vitamins C, E and others like the phytochemicals since it increases the capacity of blood to carry them to all tissues of the body as the quality of the blood is improved by making it both oxygen-rich and thinner for easier flow.